-We will not invest in population health research, late-phase clinical trials, policy research and health service research proposals via this funding call.
+We will not invest in population health research, policy research and health service research proposals via this funding call.

 If required, please contact the research team for guidance (awards@versusarthritis.org) on the scope of the call and the relevance of your application.